CdFerneding/PokeWars/Max.md

 Since my development progress was not optimal I learned about the issues that take time when you do not take tham serously.
 When I develop my next game I will invest a lot more time into the engineering and planing part.
 Because a well structured development plan reduces stress, time and enables easy scalebility.
 Another thing I will do better is reduce finding workarounds.
 If there is no support to a certain issue, then your way of implementation is not the inteded way.
 There will probaply be an easier option with lots of support.
 (Of course there are exceptions).

 Putting everything into one account, I come to the conclusion that I learned a lot about game development and programming.
-Because I started with zero knowledge and now I understand the development progress of making a computer game.
+Because I started with zero knowledge and now I understand the development progress of creating and coding a computer game.